wilzwert/savasana/back/README.md

 # Yoga App !

-For launch and generate the jacoco code coverage:
+To launch unit tests and generate the jacoco code coverage:
 > mvn clean test

-GL
+To launch unit and integration tests and generate the jacoco code coverage reports:

+> mvn clean verify